nimaafshar/metadamagenet/README.md

 The *Standard* decoder module applies a 2d convolution and a *Relu* activation to the input from the previous decoder.
 Then it concatenates the result with the input from the respective encoder module and applies another 2d convolution and *ReLU* activation.
-*SCSE* decoder module works the same way but, in the end, uses a "Concurrent Spatial and Channel Squeeze & Excitation" [^SCSE] module on the result.
+*SCSE* decoder module works the same way but, in the last step, it uses a "Concurrent Spatial and Channel Squeeze & Excitation" [^SCSE] module on the result.
 This SCSE module is supposed to help the model focus on the image's more critical regions and channels.
 Decoder modules in *xview2 first place solution* [^first_place_solution] don't use batch normalization between the convolution and the activation.
-We added this layer to the decoder modules to prevent gradient exploding and to make them more stable.
+We added this layer to the decoder modules to prevent gradient exploding and to make these modules more stable.

 ![Decoder Modules](./res/decoder.png)